jcoronelcortes/perform-2023-hotday/Unleash Log Analytics/content/02_DQL_Aggregations/index.md

 ## Bonus Exercises

-1. Build a DQL query that produces a SUM of all records grouped by status and ensures the status field is not null.
+1. Build a DQL query that produces a count of all records grouped by status and ensures the status field is not null.

 _Note that values in the image below are expected to differ from your results_